Lebanon, NH 03766-1461

 - Tri-State Defense Lawyers Association

 Chambers & Partners, Labor and Employment

 Beth is a member of the Partners in Community Wellness (formerly board of overseers), of Dartmouth-Hitchcock Medical Center.
-She serves on the board of the Pentangle Arts Council in Woodstock, VT.
+She serves on the board of the Pentangle Arts Council in Woodstock, VT, as well as Vermont Public Television.
 She also is a member of the Community Impact Committee of Granite United Way.